AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/CreditsPlugin/README.md

 The Credits Plugin adds a beautiful, scrolling credits scene to your RPG Maker MZ game.
 It reads credit information from a text file and displays it with smooth scrolling animations, perfect for showcasing your game's contributors at the end of your game or from the options menu.

+- Credis Plugin Markdown version accepts special markdown documents (.md format) for more professional characters and/or documentation.

 ---